Rancid (band): ...Honor Is All We Know (2011–2016)

 On February 6, 2013, Rancid uploaded a picture to their Facebook page of the band in the studio with the caption, "Recording has begun."

 In a December 2013 interview on Reddit, Rancid drummer Branden Steineckert revealed that the new album was called ...Honor Is All We Know and it would be released in 2014.

+In 2015 they at Played Riot Fest & ran special shows celebrating …And Out Come the Wolves 20th anniversary.

 On September 28, 2014, Rancid revealed the artwork and track listing for ...Honor Is All We Know.
 On the day after, they announced that the album would be released on October 27, 2014.
 On September 30, 2014, the band released a video of them performing three of the album's tracks.
+The album peaked at number 15 on the U.S. Billboard 200, and charted in the top 100 in several other countries.
+The album received generally positive reviews, with many critics highlighting its energetic, classic Rancid sound and live-show potential.

 In March 2016, the band played on their first cruise ship, along with Flogging Molly, Fishbone, The Street Dogs, Frank Turner and others.

 On March 25, 2017, Rancid played for the first time in Brazil at the Lollapalooza São Paulo in front of an audience estimated in 100,000 people who attended that first of 2 days festival.
 Line up of that Saturday included also acts like Criolo, The xx and Metallica.
 On the occasion, Lars Frederiksen dedicated the last song of the gig, Ruby Soho for "Lemmy from Motörhead, the world is a much more fucked up place without you".

-Trouble Maker and next album (2017–present)
+Trouble Maker and Tomorrow Never Comes (2017–present)

-On May 2, 2017, Rancid announced on Facebook page that their ninth studio album, Trouble Maker, would be released on June 9.
+On May 2, 2017, Rancid announced on their Facebook page that their ninth studio album, Trouble Maker, would be released on June 9.
+The album debuted at number 23 on the U.S. Billboard 200 and number 2 on the U.S.Top Alternative Albums along with charting in 6 other countries.
+The album was seen positive reviews highlighting it its raw, political sound and classic punk energy.
 Rancid co-headlined the "From Boston to Berkeley Tour" with Dropkick Murphys in July and August 2017.

 In June 2019, it was reported that Rancid had been working on their tenth studio album with a projected 2020 release, though the year passed without a new release.

 Also in 2019, they headlined the traveling craft and beer festival The Bash, and toured North America in September, with support provided by Pennywise, Suicidal Tendencies, the English Beat, the Aquabats, Turnstile, Iron Reagan and Angel Du$t.

 Rancid announced in June 2021 that they would be co-headlining the Boston to Berkeley II North American tour with Dropkick Murphys from August to October 2021.

 In a November 2021 interview with Kerrang!, Fredriksen confirmed that Rancid had been "putting the finishing touches" on their new album.